 Does your road agency or customer deserve to stand in the spotlight for its pavement preservation program?
 Give it the opportunity by entering the Sorenson Award competition!
 Superior pavement preservation programs are recognized by FP2 Inc.’s James B. Sorenson Award for Excellence in Pavement Preservation.
 The Sorenson Award is presented by FP2 Inc. to recognize superior pavement preservation practice, usually to a city, township, county or state agency.
-The deadline for entries for the year 2021 is July 1, 2021.
-Most recently the 2020 Sorenson Award was presented to Town of Lexington, Mass., on Oct.
-15 at the historic Lexington Battle Green.

 WHO WAS JIM SORENSON?

 Jim Sorenson (1949-2009) was senior construction and system preservation engineer, FHWA Office of Asset Management, and he was a great champion of pavement preservation at the national level.
 He was born in Montana on July 28, 1949, and received a B.S.C.E. in 1976 from Montana State University at Bozeman, where he had worked as an engineering assistant to the city engineer following four years in the Vietnam War.
 Mr. Sorenson worked in several FHWA field and headquarters offices, culminating in his position in the Office of Asset Management, where he traveled the country promoting pavement preservation to state and local road agencies, when he was not leading the effort to fund pavement preservation at the national level.
 There he was responsible for technical assistance, policy development, and research guidance in the areas of construction and maintenance operations, transportation system preservation, asset management, and FHWA’s external Quality Management Program.